duncanawerbuck/ps-node-js-for-dot-net-developers/TheBoard/TheBoard/README.md

 As per Shawn Wildermuth's Pluralsight Course "Node.js for .NET Developers"

-Done up to end of "Securing Passwords".
+Done up to end of "Installing Passport".